QiyuanMa/Game2048/README.md

 # Game2048
-A computer Game called 2048 developed with C++
+A computer Game called 2048 developed with C++.

+Click the 2048.cpp to see the major codes.

+Downloaded the 2048.project.zip and unzip it, run 2048.sln in your visual C++ 2017(EasyX installed) to show.
 # Game Interaface

 ![Alt text](images/1.png)